 year stop.
 The children of these farmers continually moved away from the district

 same farm, the strongest attachment to old customs prevails.
 For conduct and

 character, the farmer under survey must deservedly rank high among their

 fellows in any part of England, they are generally sober, industrious and

 orderly; most of the younger part of them have enjoyed a proper education,

 and give a suitable one to their children, who, of both sexes, are brought up

 in habits of industry and economy.
 Such conduct rarely fails meeting its

 reward; they who merit, and seek it, obtain independence, and every

 generation, or part of every generation, may be seen stepping forward to a

 However Thomas Hardy in his book "Tess of the D'Urbervilles", states

 entirely in the agricultural unrest.
 A depopulation was going on."
 The

-village life which Hardy talks about had previously "contained"
+village life which Hardy talks about had previously "contained" side

-tenants, and they were usually pulled down, if they were not
+to identical tenants, and they were usually pulled down, if they were not

 needed by the farmer or his workers.
 "Cottagers who were not directly

 employed on the land were looked upon with disfavour, and the banishment of

 some starved the trade of others, who were thus obliged to follow."
 Families

 such as these had formed the backbone of the village life in the past who

 were the depositories of the village traditions, had to seek refuge in the

 large centres; the process, designated by statisticians as the tendency of

 the rural population towards the large towns being really the tendency of

 And so to the conclusion:-